Darkmen203/rostovvpn-sing-box/docs/configuration/shared/tls.md

 ECH (Encrypted Client Hello) is a TLS extension that allows a client to encrypt the first part of its ClientHello message.

-The ECH key and configuration can be generated by `sing-box generate ech-keypair [--pq-signature-schemes-enabled]`.
+The ECH key and configuration can be generated by `sing-box generate ech-keypair`.

 #### pq_signature_schemes_enabled

+!!! failure "Deprecated in sing-box 1.12.0"

+    ECH support has been migrated to use stdlib in sing-box 1.12.0, which does not come with support for PQ signature schemes, so `pq_signature_schemes_enabled` has been deprecated and no longer works.

 Enable support for post-quantum peer certificate signature schemes.

-It is recommended to match the parameters of `sing-box generate ech-keypair`.

 #### dynamic_record_sizing_disabled

+!!! failure "Deprecated in sing-box 1.12.0"

+    `dynamic_record_sizing_disabled` has nothing to do with ECH, was added by mistake, has been deprecated and no longer works.

 Disables adaptive sizing of TLS records.